This post was updated on November 9, 2022. It was originally published on May 3, 2019.

 Qualifying for DCTAG

 The next step is checking to see if the schools to which you are applying are part of the DCTAG program.
 The program has over 300 participating colleges and universities.
-You can surf the list here.
+Here is the 2022-2023 list of participating colleges.

 The open application period for the DCTAG program opens on February 1st of 2023 and runs through mid-September.
 If your student is a senior in high school right now, then you should prepare all supporting documents to submit the application in February of 2023.